uendibruci/vodaphone-task/README.md

 Follow these steps to get the project up and running on your local machine:

-- Clone the Repository: Start by cloning this repository to your local machine and install all dependencies:
+- Fork the Repository: Start by forking this repository to your local machine and install all dependencies:

 ```bash
  yarn or npm install / npm i